iabraham/pyhcp/README.md

 To set up the Anaconda use the `environment.yml` file in the repo.
 The build numbers as well as version numbers have been excluded to let conda figure out what is best for the versioning on your platoform.

-	`conda env create -f environment.yml`
+	conda env create -f environment.yml

 ## The module
 This is  a short explanation of the inner workings of the code in this repository.
-There are two main files, `download_hcp.py` and `automate.py``
+There are two main files, `download_hcp.py` and `automate.py`

  - `download_hcp` is best thought of as a module that implements sub functions for downloading, processing and cleaning up remainder files.
  - The three main functions are `download_subject(), process_subject()` and `clean_subject()`.
  - The `download_subject()` function does what it says, it downloads data regarding a particular subject id like '100610'. _But_ it also filters the downloads for what _you_ need.
 Currenty the filtration keywords are hardcoded in `download_subject()`.
-You need to have AWS S3 access/credentials and `boto\boto3` installed for this function to work.
+You need to have AWS S3 access/credentials and `boto3` installed for this function to work.
  - We implement `download_hcp.process_subject()` to run the workbench command.
 It should takes the dense time series (*.dtseries*) and a parcellation label file (*.dlabel*) as input.
 It returns a list of output files.
 To call workbench it uses the [`subprocess`](https://docs.python.org/3.7/library/subprocess.html) module.
 You need to have workbench downloaded, installed, and its binaries added to your path for this to work.
- - We need implement `download_hcp.clean_subject()` to clean up the large downloaded files once we have generated the parcellated time series.
+ - We implement `download_hcp.clean_subject()` to clean up the large downloaded files once we have generated the parcellated time series.
 Its input is a list of files to keep on disk.
-It _should_ return nothing but utilizing `map` for parallelizing means functions _have_ to return something (see below).
+It _should_ return nothing but utilizing [`map`](https://docs.python.org/3/library/functions.html#map) for parallelizing means functions _have_ to return something (see below).
  - We also display disk usage statistics during runtime.
- - `automate.py` chainis together above functions using python's parallelism enabling modules.
+ - `automate.py` calls above functions using python's parallelism enabling modules

 #### Testing 1
 If you have Amazon S3 and `boto` set up correctly with your credentials, you should be able to activate your environment, fire up python, and run